If you’re confused about who to speak to, you’re not alone.

 Your FA also needs to disclose all fees before they invest your money, including their commission.

-You need to make sure the impact that this will have on your money in the long run.
+You need to make sure of the impact that this will have on your money in the long run.

 Can I sue my financial advisor if my investment goes south?